The sixteen year nine month career of D7677/25327 was spent allocated to London Midland & Western Region depots.

 The 08.40 Carlisle - Glasgow Central was worked by 25327 on September 11th.

 On April 16th 25327 had charge of a rake of HEA coal hoppers when noted passing Sutton Park.

 25327 & 25306 were noted at Peterborough with a mixed freight on May 20th.

 25327 worked a North Wales coast Saturdays only diagram on June 26th handling the 09.44 Llandudno - Manchester Victoria, then the 13.45 to Bangor and the 16.52 return to Manchester Victoria.

-On July 2nd 25289 & 25327 covered the 07.35 Euston - Aberystwyth from Wolverhampton, returning with the 14.00 Aberystwyth - Shrewsbury.
-On July 9th 25297 & 25327 were running late on the 7.44 Shrewsbury - Aberystwyth, so much so that the journey terminated short at Machynlleth, starting the return 1A46 to Euston from there.
-On the last summer Saturday of the season, September 17th, 25265 & 25327 worked the 10.10 Euston - Aberystwyth forward from Birmingham, returning with the 17.15 Aberystwyth - Shrewsbury.
+On July 2nd 25289 & 25327 worked the 07.35 Euston - Aberystwyth from Wolverhampton, returning with the 14.00 Aberystwyth - Shrewsbury.
+A week later on July 9th 25297 & 25327 were running late on the 7.44 Shrewsbury - Aberystwyth, so much so that the journey terminated short at Machynlleth, starting the return 1A46 to Euston from there.

 Page added June 13th 2003.